revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 ---

-4. Explain about remote repository.
+4. Explain about Remote repository.

 <details> <summary> <b> Show Answer </b> </summary>

-- Which refers to the repository present in web server.
+- Which refers to the repository hosted on intranet web server to be used by companies in their own primies.
 Used when maven needs to download the   dependencies.
-- It is same as central repository.If we want anything from remote repository, have to download the required file from local repository.
+- Remote repository work exactly same way as maven’s central repository.
+Whenever an artifact is needed, it is downloaded to developer’s local
+  repository and then it is used.

 </details>